 In essence, the argument goes that fat droplets in dairy need time and low temperatures to bind with emulsifiers in egg yolks and form themselves into crystals, which makes for smoother, creamier ice cream that doesn't melt as quickly.
 This would certainly explain why bases are thicker the next day.

 But it doesn't account for any difference in ice cream's flavor, and it doesn't clarify if a home cook, with regular home equipment, would notice a difference between an aged and un-aged ice cream base once the ice cream is churned.
+I decided to do some kitchen science and find out for myself.

 Early last week I made a big batch of standard vanilla bean ice cream base (in this case minus the whisky) and divided it into four containers.
 Three of them went into the refrigerator to age.
 The fourth was chilled down in a simple ice bath—a small bowl nestled in a larger bowl full of cold water and ice—until it cooled down to a refrigerated-base temperature: 39°F, which for a pint of base took about 2 1/2 hours.
 It was then churned immediately and left to harden in the freezer.